-5.6 Strategy #5: Develop pricing mechanisms that manage travel demand and provide sustainable travel options
+Strategy #5: Develop pricing mechanisms that manage travel demand and provide sustainable travel options

-Northern Virginia is subject to National Ambient Air Quality Standards), as imposed by the Federal Highway Administration (Congestion Mitigation and Air Quality (CMAQ) is a funding mechanism that can be leveraged to comply with these.)
-In pursuit of attainment, the region has established a four-year target for Annual Peak House Excessive Delay (PHED) per capita, of 26.7 hours135.
+Northern Virginia is subject to Congestion Mitigation and Air Quality (CMAQ) standards, as imposed by the Federal Highway Administration (FHWA.)
+In pursuit of attainment, the region has established a four-year target for Annual Peak House Excessive Delay (PHED) per capita, of 26.7 hours.
 This is indicative of significant congestion in the area, which necessitates immediate and ongoing action and policy to mitigate.
 This Plan identifies several technology-related roles for NVTA to take on, that could supplement and complement its existing efforts to minimize congestion.
 These range from developing policies internally to advocating for legislation at the Commonwealth level.